OpenVision 3: A Family of Unified Visual Encoder for Both Understanding and Generation

 \subsection{Generation performance}

 As shown in we report generation Fr\'echet inception distance (gFID), Inception Score (IS), Precision (Pre.), and Recall (Rec.) as evaluation metric.
 We present the generative performance of each tokenizer when paired with its respective compatible generator.
 For low-level tokenizer, we evaluate SD-VAE with traditional diffusion-based generative models (DiT and SiT)~\cite{peebles2023scalable, ma2024sit}.
-For semantic tokenizer, we select CLIP and RAE generator for fair comparison with our tokenizer.According to~\cref{tab:generation},~\Model~outperforms these tokenizers across all the metrics.
-For example, we achieve better gFID when compared to SD-VAE with improved generator SiT(1.89~\vs~2.06).
-Our tokenizer also surpasses semantic encoders like CLIP~\cite{clip}~by a large margin in generation(1.89~\vs~2.54).
+For semantic tokenizer, we select CLIP with RAE generator for fair comparison with our tokenizer.
+According to~\cref{tab:generation},~\Model~outperforms these tokenizers across all the metrics.
+For example, we achieve better gFID when compared to SD-VAE with improved generator SiT(1.87~\vs~2.06).
+Our tokenizer also surpasses semantic encoders like CLIP~\cite{clip}~by a large margin in generation(1.87~\vs~2.54).

-\paragraph{Visualization.} As shown in Figure \ref{fig:gen}, we visualize the generated results with RAE and~\Model, which show the strong capability of our tokenizer in generating high-quality samples with great fidelity and diversity.
+\paragraph{Visualization.} As shown in~\cref{fig:gen}, we visualize some class-conditional ImageNet-256 generation results with~\Model~under RAE framework.
+The images generated by our tokenizer exhibit structurally coherent objects with rich stylistic details, which shows the strong capability of our tokenizer in generating high-quality samples with great fidelity and diversity.